Gastroenterology nurse salary: what to expect in 2026

 Gastroenterology nurses earn salaries that track closely with the broader RN market but carry meaningful premiums for specialty certification and procedural experience.
-The national median for GI registered nurses sits at approximately $85,000–$90,000 per year, with total compensation ranging from $75,000 for early-career nurses in lower-wage states to over $115,000 for experienced, CGRN-certified nurses in California, Oregon, or Washington — or for those working travel GI nursing contracts.
+Expect roughly $90,000–$105,000 per year for a staff GI nurse in a typical market, against a national all-RN median of $97,550 (BLS OEWS, May 2025).
+Total compensation runs from about $80,000 for early-career nurses in lower-wage states to $135,000 or more for experienced, CGRN-certified nurses in California, Oregon, or Washington – or for those working travel GI nursing contracts.

 The two variables that move GI nurse pay the most are geography and CGRN certification.
 Geography because state RN wage floors vary by more than $70,000 between the lowest and highest-paying states.
 Certification because the CGRN credential carries a measurable hourly differential at most facilities that formally recognize it.